bloqly/bloqly/README.md

 ## What's this?

-Bloqly is a homegrown, written from the scratch smart contracts engine with JavaScript support.
+Bloqly is a written from the scratch smart contracts engine with JavaScript support.

-In other words  - yes, it is another blockchain.

 First, small contract code sample: